Charles A. Berg

 Charles Allen "Charlie" Berg (October 15, 1927 – January 22, 2014) was an American farmer and politician.

 Born in Graceville, Minnesota, Berg went to the West Central School of Agriculture in Morris, Minnesota.
 Berg was a farmer and cattle breeder.
 He served on the Chokio, Minnesota School Board.
-Berger also served in the Minnesota State Senate from 1973 to 2002.
+Berg also served in the Minnesota Senate from 1973 to 2002.
 At different times, he was a Democrat, Republican, and Independent.
 He died in Minneapolis, Minnesota.